 This is the initial public offering of units of beneficial interest in Enduro Royalty Trust, or the "trust."
-Enduro Sponsor (as defined in the "Prospectus Summary") has formed the trust and, immediately prior to the closing of this offering, will convey, through the merger of a wholly owned subsidiary of Enduro Sponsor with the trust, a net profits interest in oil and natural gas properties (the "Net Profits Interest") to the trust in exchange for 33,000,000 trust units.
-Enduro Sponsor is offering 13,200,000 trust units to be sold in this offering and will receive all of the proceeds derived therefrom.
-After the offering, Enduro Sponsor will own 19,800,000 trust units, or 17,820,000 trust units if the underwriters exercise their option to purchase additional trust units from Enduro Sponsor.
+Enduro Sponsor (as defined in the "Prospectus Summary") has formed the trust and, immediately prior to the closing of this offering, will convey, or cause to be conveyed, a net profits interest in oil and natural gas properties (the "Net Profits Interest") to the trust in exchange for [] trust units.
+Enduro Sponsor is offering [] trust units to be sold in this offering and will receive all of the proceeds derived therefrom.
+After the offering, Enduro Sponsor will own [] trust units, or [] trust units if the underwriters exercise their option to purchase additional trust units from Enduro Sponsor.
 No public market currently exists for the trust units.
 Enduro Sponsor is a privately-held limited liability company engaged in the production and development of oil and natural gas from properties located in Texas, Louisiana and New Mexico.

-The trust units have been approved for listing on the New York Stock Exchange, subject to official notice of issuance, under the symbol "NDRO."
+The trust intends to apply to have the trust units approved for listing on the New York Stock Exchange under the symbol "NDRO."

-Enduro Sponsor expects that the public offering price will be between \$23.00 and \$25.00 per trust unit.
+Enduro Sponsor expects that the public offering price will be between \$ and \$ per trust unit.